All Episodes

 He was not looking for information as an unbiased intelligence officer just collecting data.

-Mr. Steele admitted he received and included in it unsolicited and unverified allegations.
+In the Grassley memorandum, the new one, Mr. Steele admitted he received and included in it unsolicited and unverified allegations.

 Or he's admitting he's just taking disinformation from the Russians.

-And he doesn't care, as he said, he had a political agenda that he wanted to fulfill.
+As he said, he had a political agenda that he wanted to fulfill.

-And that was not sound like a good intelligence officer to me.
+That does not sound like a good intelligence officer to me.

 That sounds like a political operative.

-It sounds like a paid for political hack hitman.
+It sounds like a paid-for political hack hitman.

 Absolutely.